willwin4sure/vault/🤔Inference and Information/Information/Conjugate Priors and Sufficient Statistics.md

+> Conjugate priors only exist for exponential families... one characterization is through sufficient statistics.

 In this section, we investigate when conjugate prior families exist.

 When $\mathcal{X}$ is finite, it turns out that a conjugate prior family always exists.
 You can just take the entire simplex $\mathcal{P}^{\mathcal{X}}$ as a $|\mathcal{X}|-1$ parameter family!
 Continuous alphabets $\mathcal{X}$ are more interesting.
 One of these is special: